Gunmen kill 2 in central Israel attack, Israeli police say | Law-Order

 - Israel

-A pair of gunmen killed two people and wounded four others in a shooting spree in central Israel before they were killed by police, according to police and medical officials.
+A pair of Arab gunmen on Sunday killed two people and wounded four others in a shooting spree in central Israel before they were killed by police, according to police and medical officials.

-The identity of the gunmen was not immediately known, but police called them “terrorists”, the term usually used for Arab assailants.
+It was the second deadly nationalist attack carried out by Arab assailants in an Israeli city in less than a week.
+On Tuesday, a lone attacker inspired by the Islamic State group killed four people in a stabbing rampage in southern Israel before he was killed by passersby.

-Security camera footage circulating on Israeli media showed two bearded men appearing to open fire in the city of Hadera before they are shot.
+Israeli security officials said the two men were Arab citizens from northern Israel.
+They spoke on condition of anonymity because the investigation was continuing.

 Israeli police confirmed the deaths of the two assailants.
 Prime Minister Naftali Bennett rushed to the scene.